IBM/aspera-cli/docs/README.erb.md

 Files located here are either user's files, or shared folders.

 > [!NOTE]
+> All `aoc files` commands operate in a workspace context.
+The workspace is inferred
+> automatically when a default workspace is configured in the application.
+If no default is
+> set, provide one explicitly with `--workspace=NAME`.
+List available workspaces with
+> `<%=cmd%> aoc user workspaces list`.
 > All commands under `files` are the same as under `access_keys do self` for plugin `node`, that is, **gen4/access key** operations.

 #### Download Files